 Now back to the original post with outdated information!
 LOL I did it.
 I chalk painted my tile floors.
 I’m a pretty brave DIY’er but I was (secretly) a little nervous how it would turn out.
 ESPECIALLY since we were live documenting the whole process via 160 thousand of you via Instagram 🙂

-I did it.
-I chalk painted my tile floors.
-WHAT!?
-I know, I’m a pretty brave DIY’er but I was (secretly) a little nervous how it would turn out.
-ESPECIALLY since we were live documenting the whole process via 90k thousand of you via Instagram 🙂 SO glad it turned out just as expected, maybe a little better.
-Okay, a LOT better.
-I LOVE it.
-I’m not a black decor lover typically so going for black was a little out of my league BUT I do love classic basics and think it’s the perfect base in there.
-I can’t believe how big of a difference it makes and I can belive it cost me less than $50 and I can’t believe I didn’t paint my bathroom tile floors FIVE years ago when we moved it.
-Don’t be a wussy like me—go for it.
+I’m not a black decor lover typically so going for black paint was a little out of my league BUT I do love classic basics and think it’s the perfect base in there.
+I can’t believe how big of a difference it makes and I can believe it cost me less than $50!

 Here’s the before tile, basic and pretty dull.

 Our little farmhouse has been a rental property for 30 years so it’s had basic grade everything.

 We’ve been trying to add some charm and custom touches over the past 4 years, being renters ourselves.

 We purchased the home from my parents last year and are so excited to tackle some big renovations as almost everything is original from the 1970’s.

 You can follow this bathroom’s decor journey, although everything we’ve done has been cosmetic so far.

 I haven’t wanted to dump too much money into it since we’re going to gut it when we save enough cash to do so.